j-brentt/translationApp/README.md

 - Microsoft Translate API

 ### Warning
 The API key included in the initial commits of this repository is **expired** and no longer functional.
 To run this project, you need to set up your own API key and configure it as an environment variable (`TRANSLATOR_API_KEY`).
+Steps for this are easily explained below.

 ## Instructions on running
 1. First ensure that your machine has intalled the latest version of Python.